MohamedBassem/pixyll/_posts/2018-10-28-the-crappy-game.md

 ---
 layout: post
 title: The Crappy Game
-summary : "Let me tell you about the crappiest thing I've ever built.
-A multiplayer 3D OpenGL game with a lot of hacks." description : "Let me tell you about one of crappiest thing I've ever built.
-A multiplayer 3D OpenGL game with a lot of hacks."
+summary : "Let me tell you about the crappiest thing we’ve ever built.
+It involves a deadline, procrastination, hacks & ugly code.
+It’s one of my favorite projects though." description : "Let me tell you about the crappiest thing we’ve ever built.
+It involves a deadline, procrastination, hacks & ugly code.
+It’s one of my favorite projects though."
 date: '2018-10-28T19:00:00+0000'
 author: Mohamed Bassem
 image: